Stability Analysis of Inexact Solves in Model Reduction of Non-parametric Second-order Dynamical systems: Numerical Experiments

 The coefficient matrices are of the form $s^2_i M + s_i D+ K$.
 To achieve that these matrices are SPD at start we do as below.

 (a) We take input models that have M, D and K matrices as SPD.
-We use the one dimensional beam model (size $10,000$) \cite{BeattieG2005} and the Gyroscope model (size $17,361$) \cite{BGyroscopemodel} that have such matrices and are commonly used.
+We use the one dimensional beam model (size $10,000$) \cite{BeattieG2005} and the Gyroscope model (size $17,361$) \cite{BGyroscopemodel} that have such matrices and are commonly used (discussed in the next two subsections).
 These models are of the form~\cite{BeattieG2005,BGyroscopemodel}

-where $M, \ D, \ K \in \mathbb{R}^{n \times n} $ are the mass, the damping and the stiffness matrices, respectively, $F \in \mathbb{R}^{n \times 1} \ \text{and} \ C_p \in \mathbb{R}^{1 \times n}$.
+where $M, \ D, \ K \in \mathbb{R}^{n \times n} $ are the mass, the damping and the stiffness matrices, respectively, $B \in \mathbb{R}^{n \times 1} \ \text{and} \ C \in \mathbb{R}^{1 \times n}$.
 These models are Single Input Single Output (SISO), and have proportional damping, i.e. $D = \alpha M+\beta K$, where the damping coefficients $\alpha$ and $\beta$ belong to $(0,1)$.

 (b) We take the input expansion points $(s_i)$ to be real and positive.
-In fact, we take three expansion points linearly spaced between 1 and 500 (based upon experience).

 Next, we discuss how to ensure that the linear system matrices are SPD after the first AIRGA iteration (i.e. after start).
-As briefly mentioned in Section~\ref{intro}, after the first AIRGA iteration, the expansion points are chosen from the eigenvalues of the quadratic eigenvalue problems of the form $\lambda^2 \hat{M} + \lambda \hat{D} + \hat{K}$.
+After the first AIRGA iteration, the expansion points are chosen from the eigenvalues of the quadratic eigenvalue problems of the form $\lambda^2 \hat{M} + \lambda \hat{D} + \hat{K}$.
 For both our models, these eigenvalues turn out to be complex (case $3.8$ of Table 1.1 in~\cite{Tisseur2001}).
 Thus, we get complex expansion points.
 Execution of the AIRGA algorithm as well as the accuracy of the reduced system does not get affected if one uses real expansion points or complex expansion points.
 Since real expansion points here are positive too (again because of case $3.8$ of Table 1.1 in~\cite{Tisseur2001}), using them ensures that our coefficient matrices, $s_i^2 M +s_i D+ K$, are SPD at all the AIRGA iterations.
 Hence, we use real expansion points.